Stateless Network Functions

 Before you proceed, you may find the following posts helpful:

 Let’s face it.
 Networks need to be both scalable and sophisticated.
 To be successful, you need to completely redesign the network functions, such as routing and firewall functions, along with the underlying platforms that manage and orchestrate these functions.
-However, to accomplish this, there is a need to create an entirely new architecture and adapt the existing technology to this new architecture.
+However, to accomplish this, you need to create an entirely new architecture and adapt the existing technology to this new architecture.

 If you look at technologies used for cloud storage, no one has ever used them for networks.
 Why is this?
 The reason is mainly down to performance requirements, such as throughput and latency in distributed systems.

-One can understand that with this type of disruptive technology, there will be a lot of pushback from the industry, saying that it is just impossible.
+One can understand that the industry will be very pushy with this type of disruptive technology, saying that it is just impossible.
 But we need to give the world something new.
-It deserves it.
-The ability to customize networks on-demand.
+It deserves the ability to customize networks on-demand.
 It would help to have a logical place to start with a new architecture.

 Stateless Network Functions: Changing the environment

 Decentralized workloads, the decline of on-premise, and the increase in multi-cloud deployments have created one of the most extensive connectivity challenges for data centers.
-A key finding is those colocation providers, which have traditionally served as space, power, and physical network connectivity resources, should not become the hub for all traffic as workload decentralizes.
+A key finding is that colocation providers, traditionally serving as space, power, and physical network connectivity resources, should not become the hub for all traffic as workloads decentralize.

 The problem is these colocation providers have not focused on connectivity that requires multi-tenancy and routing, and they usually have physical cloud connects; this has introduced growing management and operational challenges, which will only increase in large-scale deployments.